The Verdict of Perugia: Background

 Some real life persons have been amalgamated into fictitious characters in order to make it possible to tell the story.
 The defense attorney in the play, Vincente Petroscaglia, is based on Carlo Dalla Vedova and Luciano Girgha, while prosecutor Dottoressa Carla Collodi (intentionally named after Pinocchio author Carlo Collodi), was based on both Giuliano Mignini and Manuela Comodi.
-The Play was written to be performed by seven live actors, all male and all female witnesses played by the same two actors.
+The Play was written to be performed by seven live actors, with all male and all female witnesses played by the same two actors.